ostracod/ostracode-old/languageDocumentation/featureSystem.md

 (print(myCounter.count))
 ```

 An "interface" defines field types without providing default values.
 Every feature may implement a single interface.
 Features which implement the same interface may be used interchangeably.
+Interfaces must specify a symbol key in the same manner as features.
 The example below declares two features which implement the same interface:

 ```
-// Declares an interface with one method. comp SpeakT = <interfaceT [
+// Declares an interface with one method. const SpeakK = (symbol()) comp SpeakT = <interfaceT [
+    key <@SpeakK>
     sharedFields [
         speak (methodT [returns (strT)]) [publicGet]
     ]
 ]>

-// Declares a feature which implements `SpeakT`. const DogSpeak = (feature [
+// Declares a feature which implements `SpeakT`. const DogSpeakK = (symbol()) const DogSpeak = (feature [
+    key <@DogSpeakK>
     implements <SpeakT>
     sharedFields [
         speak [publicGet] = (method [returns <strT>] {